cgenglab/website/content/en/authors/yifei_chen/_index.md

 # Username (this should match the folder name)
 authors:
-- yifei
+- yifei_chen

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master Student (2nd year)
+role: Master Course Alumni

 # Organizations/Affiliations
 #organizations: